westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Most traffic tickets are issued for minor traffic offenses such as infractions.
 These tickets must be resolved within 180 days of receiving it.
 The individual has the option of paying the fine or disputing the ticket.

-Paying the fine is an admission of guilt and an acceptance of all the penalties that come with the ticket, including the demerit points.
+Paying the fine is an acceptance of all the penalties that come with the ticket, including the demerit points.
 If the individual is unable to pay the fine at once, a mitigation hearing could be done in court to reduce the fine or create a fair payment plan.

 Are Driving Records Public In West Virginia?

-The act restricts access to personal information from the DMV to individuals that are not " permitted users.”
+The act restricts access to personal information from the DMV to individuals who are not " permitted users”.
 Consequently, the department is mandated by law to determine if a requester is a permitted user before providing records that contain personal identifying details.

 • The name of the person involved in the record, unless said person is a juvenile